MegaKG/TCPforwarder/README.md

 # TCPforwarder
 Proxies TCP connections (C++ Edition)

-Work In Progress.

-This application (Prototyped in python3) proxies TCP connections.
+This application proxies TCP connections.

 It works as follows:
 - Accept a connection